gcallah/MiscWriting/VoiceOfCommunity/voices.md

 an oversight in the earlier work, by acknowledging that poetry (by which he means art in general) is another distinct mode.

+As an example of how the different modes converse, he offers the comments of a practical man viewing Owens Falls as a tremndous source of power for practical ends, as opposed to a poet who offers us an image of the "moving waters" sheerly for the delight the image offers.
+And of course, a scientific engagement with the falls will search for laws of turbulence, regardless of whether we can practically use them or if we find them delightful.

-Furthermore, where he had initially described the several modes as so isolated that it appeared they might as well just ignore each other, after several decades of reflection, he has decided that the best image for understanding the relationship of the modes is that of a conversation.
+Furthermore, where he had initially described the several modes as so isolated that it appeared that they might as well just ignore each other, after several decades of reflection, he has decided that the best image for understanding the relationship of the modes is that of a conversation.
 And what is this conversation like?